St. Louis Lambert International Airport: Recent years

-Future
+In May 2018, Wow Air began flights between St. Louis and Reykjavík on an Airbus A321.
+This was the airport's first service to Europe since 2003.
+Despite strong sales, Wow ended the route in January 2019 amid financial struggles.
+In June 2022, Lufthansa commenced nonstop service to Frankfurt using Airbus A330s.
+German firms like Bayer and the Merck Group have a significant presence in St. Louis.
+A second transatlantic flight will be added in 2026, with British Airways flying direct to London-Heathrow.
+Lambert previously had service to Britain until 2003; however, this will be the airport's first flights to Heathrow as previous service was to Gatwick.

 In early 2022, airport officials released a plan that would consolidate both existing terminals into one, at the existing Terminal 1 site.
 The proposal would gradually demolish Concourses A, B, C and build a single new concourse with 62 gates in its place, while retaining the iconic domed terminal building.
 Following the completion, Terminal 2 would be demolished or repurposed.

 Facilities

+The airport is in an unincorporated area in Airport Township, St. Louis County.

 Terminals

-The airport has two terminals, five concourses, and 86 gates.
+The airport has two terminals, five concourses, and 54 gates.